YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are unsure whether the area looks normal, send clear photos.
 The clinic can assess redness, donor area appearance, swelling, and any visible trauma much better than you can while anxious.

-The safest rule is to avoid alcohol for about one week before surgery and at least 14 days after surgery.
+The clearest rule is to avoid alcohol for about one week before surgery and at least 14 days after surgery.
 Wait longer if you are taking medication, feeling unwell, bleeding, swollen, dehydrated, or unable to sleep properly.

-After 14 days, if the scalp is calm and the medications are finished, occasional moderate alcohol is usually a different conversation.
+After 14 days, if the scalp is settled and the medications are finished, occasional moderate alcohol is usually a different conversation.
 But the first return should be modest.
 Do not make it a heavy night.

 There is no advantage in pretending recovery rules are easy for everyone.
 My job is to explain the reason clearly enough that the patient can follow the rule even when the social situation is inconvenient.